How to Become a Radiology Technician in Connecticut (2026)

 coach

-If you are looking for a high-tech healthcare career in Connecticut that combines patient care with cutting-edge imaging technology, becoming a Radiologic Technologist (often called a Radiology Tech) is an excellent choice.
-Connecticut is one of the top-paying states for this profession, with a median annual salary of approximately $85,380—significantly higher than the national average.
-This guide provides the definitive 6-step process for navigating Connecticut's specific Department of Public Health (DPH) licensure and JRCERT accreditation requirements to launch your career.
+If you are looking for a high-tech healthcare career in Connecticut that combines patient care with cutting-edge imaging technology, becoming a Radiologic Technologist is an excellent choice.
+Radiologic Technologists in Connecticut earn an annual mean wage of $89,960, which is significantly higher than the national average.
+This guide provides the definitive step-by-step process for navigating Connecticut's specific Department of Public Health (DPH) licensure and JRCERT accreditation requirements to launch your career.

 Step 6: Advance Your Career

-• Move into management as lead technologist or department manager.
+• Move into management: Become a lead technologist or department manager.

 Frequently Asked Questions